 - 6.1.1 Helmets.
-Helmets shall comply with national and international standards. - 6.1.2 Boots, Antivibration Plates and Skis. - 6.1.2.1 The maximum distance between the lower part of the ski and the ski boot sole shall comply with international and national standards.
-All contestants may be checked within the finish corral for compliance with the equipment rule. - 6.1.2.2 The maximum distance between the bottom of the ski boot sole and the base of the skier's heel shall comply with international and national standards. - 6.1.2.3 The length of Alpine skis shall comply with international standards. - 6.1.2.4 Failure to comply with equipment standards shall result in a disqualification. - 6.1.3 Lost Equipment.
+Helmets will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 6.1.2 Boots, Antivibration Plates and Skis. - 6.1.2.1 The maximum distance between the lower part of the ski and the ski boot sole will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards.
+All contestants may be checked within the finish corral for compliance with the equipment rule. - 6.1.2.2 The maximum distance between the bottom of the ski boot sole and the base of the skier's heel will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 6.1.2.3 Alpine skis will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 6.1.2.4 Failure to comply with equipment standards shall result in a disqualification. - 6.1.3 Lost Equipment.
 A competitor is allowed to recover without being disqualified, as long as there is no outside assistance, any lost equipment during the competition, including re-attaching lost skis.